Before You Ride Guide: Electric Bikes

 3. Tires

 The tires on your electric bike will arrive slightly deflated.
 This is to help avoid punctures or popped tires during the shipping process.
-There are several ways to inflate your tires though so you need not worry.
-Most commonly you'll be using a bike pump or air compressor.
-Ideally, you can use a bike pump with a pressure gauge on it so you can have an accurate readout on the PSI on your tire.
-Proper PSI ensures smooth, comfortable riding and avoids tire pinches during riding as well as pops if the tire tube is overinflated.
-You can find the proper PSI for each ebike here:
+There are several ways to inflate your tires to a suitable pressure for riding.
+The most common method is to use a bike pump or air compressor.
+Ideally, you can use a bike pump with a pressure gauge on it so you'll have an accurate readout on the PSI on your tire.
+Proper PSI ensures smooth, comfortable riding and avoids tire pinches during riding, as well as pops if the tire tube is overinflated.
+You can find the maximum recommended PSI for each e-bike on the sidewall of its tires, as well as a recommended PSI range in your user manual.

-Once you have your tires properly inflated there is just one more step and you'll be ready to ride.
+Once you have your tires properly inflated, there’s just one more step before you'll be ready to ride.

 4. Brakes

-This will be doubly true for our CTI ebikes.
 Your brakes will sometimes sound a bit squeaky upon first use.
-You can test this before you ride by simply moving your bike back and forth in place.
+You can test this before you ride by simply moving your bike back and forth in one place.
 If you do hear squeaking, you should adjust your brakes until they no longer squeak.
-In order to do so properly, you will need an hex/allen wrench set to loosen the brake caliper.
+In order to do so properly, you will need a hex/Allen wrench set to loosen the brake caliper.

 Once loosened enough, you will be able to reposition the brake caliper until the brake pads are no longer touching the brake disc.
 This is the most common issue with squeaky brakes and is quite easy to resolve.